 On the BSA's power:

 I would have loved to have fought it.
 But when (the BSA) went to Congress to get their powers, part of what they got is that I automatically have to pay their legal fees from day one.
 That's why nobody's ever challenged them–they can't afford it.
 My attorney said it was going to cost our side a quarter million dollars to fight them, and since you're paying their side, too, figure at least half a million.
 It's not worth it.
 You pay the fine and get on with your business.
 What most people do is get terrified and pay their license and continue to pay their licenses.
 And they do that no matter what the license program turns into.
-On cost:

 I know I saved $80,000 right away by going to open source, and each time something like (Windows) XP comes along, I save even more money because I don't have to buy new equipment to run the software.
 One of the great things is that we're able to run a poor man's thin client by using old computers we weren't using before because it couldn't handle Windows 2000.
 They work fine with the software we have now.

 One of the analysts said it costs $1,250 per person to change over to open source.
 It wasn't anywhere near that for us.
 I'm reluctant to give actual numbers.
 I can give any number I want to support my position, and so can the other guy.
 But I'll tell you, I'm not paying any per-seat license.
 I'm not buying any new computers.
 When we need something, we have white box systems we put together ourselves.
 It doesn't need to be much of a system for most of what we do.
-On support: